 OUR HISTORY

 SALT Outreach was founded by Eric Camarillo in 2011.
-He had just become a Christian and wanted to make a difference in the community as well as in church he had just become a part of.
-However, he noticed a few things that were preventing the church from being able to effectively impact the community:
+He had just become a Christian and wanted to make a difference in the community and the church he had just become a part of.
+However, he noticed a few things that were preventing the church from being able to impact the community effectively:

-Lack of unity: There was little cooperation between the churches and it seemed that they were divided by race, worship styles, ages, etc. For the work to be finished effectively and efficiently, everyone would need to be united in service.
+• Lack of Unity: There was little cooperation between the churches, and it seemed that they were divided by race, worship styles, age, etc. For the work to be finished effectively and efficiently, everyone must be united in service.

-Singularity in community service: A lot of churches were not involved in any type of community outreach and those that were, focused their endeavors solely on evangelism instead of impacting the community as a whole.
+• Lack of Outreach: A lot of churches were not involved in any type of community outreach and those that were, did not do it in an impactful way.

 Noticing these setbacks, Eric knew that something had to change.
 There needed to be something that could rally people together from all different walks of life.
-An organization that would focus on impactful community service projects, exemplify Christ’s method of evangelism by creating meaningful relationships with those in need in the community, and create a "space" for church and community members to work together was the answer to this dilemma.
+An organization that would focus on impactful community service projects, exemplify Christ’s method of evangelism by creating meaningful relationships with those in need in the community, and create a "space" for church communities, community organizations and members, local government, and corporations to work together to for a common cause.

-With this vision, the first "recruitment" event was held September of 2011.
-Over 150 young adults who wanted to learn about service and what SALT was all about were in attendance.
-After sharing the vision and planting seeds of interest in those in attendance, a second event was scheduled for November of 2011.
+With this vision, the first event was held September of 2011.
+Over 150 young adults who wanted to learn about how to serve and what SALT was about were in attendance.
+After sharing the vision and planting seeds of interest in those that attended, a second event was scheduled for November of 2011.

-Before the second event, Eric reached out to the young adults who had expressed different passions for ministry and shared their ideas for ministry at the first event.
+Before the second event, Eric reached out to the young adults who had expressed different passions for outreach projects and shared their ideas for outreach at the first event.
 At the second event in November, close to 250 young adults representing many different churches were in attendance.
 The young adults interested in starting/leading ministries were set up with tables and they took sign ups for new volunteers.
-From that event, ten different ministries were created which formed the foundation for the beginning of the organization.
-After that time we hosted outreach events, worship services, socials, and fundraisers.
+From that event, ten different outreach ministries were created which formed the foundation for the beginning of the organization.
+After that time SALT hosted outreach events, worship services, socials, and fundraisers.

-In May of 2012, we became incorporated and opened our bank account.
-We were then able to start accepting donations to fuel our vision for the nonprofit.
-In September of 2012 we had our first year anniversary event which brought about 850 people.
+In May of 2012, SALT became incorporated with the State of Florida as a 501(c)3 Pending Nonprofit and opened it's bank account.
+We were then able to start accepting donations to fuel the vision for the nonprofit.
+In September of 2012, SALT had their first year anniversary event which brought about 850 people from all over Florida.
 This number of interested individuals was overwhelming as the organization had a very basic structure and was not built to handle this much interest at one time.
-Eric then decided to quit his job as a dental assistant and for 6 months was unemployed while completely dedicating himself to running and developing the organization.
+Eric then decided to quit his job as a dental assistant and for 6 months was unemployed while completely dedicating himself to running and developing the organization as a full time volunteer.

 Narrowing the Focus

-In 2014, SALT made a big decision to condense its ministries from ten to three.
+In 2014, SALT made a big decision to condense its outreach ministries from ten to three.
 This would allow the organization to streamline its focus and to utilize its resources in a more effective way.
-These three ministries were:

-In 2016, Eric received his CNP (Certified Non-Profit Professional) Credential, and graduated with his social work degree which provided him with valuable knowledge to better run the organization.
-With the help of the leadership team, Eric was able to restructure and reorganize the leadership roles, solidified each outreach project's vision, and developed several programs that would help SALT to run even more smoothly.
+In 2016, Eric received his CNP (Certified Non-Profit Professional) Credential, and graduated with his social work degree which provided him with valuable knowledge to better serve others.
+At this time, SALT also received it's 501(c)3.
+Along with the leadership team, Eric was able to restructure and reorganize the leadership roles, solidified each outreach project's mission & vision, and developed several programs that would help SALT to run even more smoothly.

 First Phase of the Mobile Outreach Center - Clothing Trailer